Spokesperson Leadership Programme

 Our vision is a world where the voices of those with lived experience are at the forefront of public conversation, policy and practice, driving social change.

 Sounddelivery Media’s unique seven month leadership programme aims to diversify the voices we hear in the media and make it more representative of the society we live in.
-We developed our Spokesperson Network programme collaboratively with leaders with lived experience.
+We developed our Spokesperson Leadership Programme collaboratively with leaders with lived experience.
 They told us that they felt excluded from the conversations that directly affect them in the media and other spaces.
 This programme tackles the barriers that prevent leaders with lived experience from engaging with the people and platforms that have the power to influence national conversations.

 Through our programmes, leaders thrive: they gain the skills and confidence to speak publicly to advocate for change on behalf of their communities.
 They have achieved campaign successes, spoken in the media and on national platforms, been involved in key policy-making decisions and influencing practice, contributing to systemic change.
 Take a look at some of the highlights here.